Make the dig command more efficient with scripts!

 Automatic continuous queries with scripts

-If the dig command cannot retrieve all records at once, you would normally have to manually enter the command multiple times.
+If the `dig` command cannot retrieve all the data at once, you would normally have to manually enter the command multiple times.

-However, this becomes more time-consuming as the number of records to be searched increases, and it is also more likely to result in mistakes such as missing a check.
+However, this becomes more time-consuming as the number of records to be searched increases, and it also increases the likelihood of errors such as overlooking something.

 How to execute the script

-① Create a list of records you want to investigate.
+① Create a list of records to investigate.

-First, in your local environment (Ubuntu / WSL, etc.), create a text file (records.txt) in which the record types you want to investigate for the target domain are listed on one line each.
-Move to the directory and prepare it as follows:
+First, in your local environment (Ubuntu / WSL, etc.), create a text file (records.txt) in which you list the record types you want to investigate for the target domain, one per line.
+Move to the directory below and prepare it as follows.

 vi records.txt